cgtobi/easymalt-local/README.md

     (venv) $ echo "`pwd`" > $(python -c "from distutils.sysconfig import get_python_lib; print(get_python_lib())")/maltease.pth
     ```

-2. Install [composer](https://getcomposer.org/), and run it from the project directory:
+2. Copy `maltease.example.ini` to `maltease.ini` and edit as required.

+3. Configure all the selected institutions by running the downloader manually once:
     ```
-    $ cd /path/to/finances-local/
-    $ composer install
-    ```

-3. Create the (remote or local) database to save the data into.

-    ```
-    mysql > CREATE DATABASE 'finances_local' CHARACTER SET = 'utf8mb4';
-    mysql > GRANT SELECT, UPDATE, INSERT ON 'finances'.* to 'loc_fin_user'@'localhost' identified by 'some_password_here';
-    mysql > source path/to/_dbschema/schema.sql
-    ```

-Change the `tags` column in `transactions` and `post_processing` tables to the tags you'd like to use.
-Add or change the example post-processing rules from the `post_processing` table as needed.
-Change the available categories in the `categories` tables.

-4. Copy `config.example.php` to `config.php`, and change the configuration options in that file.

-5. Copy `maltease.example.ini` to `maltease.ini` and edit as required (to list all the institutions you want to connect to).

-6. Configure all the selected institutions by running the downloader manually once:
-    ```
     $ source venv/bin/activate
     (venv) $ python maltease/cron.py
     ```

-7. If you want to receive reports by email, make sure your computer can send emails from the command line.
+4. If you want to receive reports by email, make sure your computer can send emails from the command line.
 Test it with:

     ```
     $ echo "test" | mail -s Test1 you@gmail.com
     ```

-8. Install the launchd configuration:
+5. Install the launchd configuration:

     ```
     $ sudo ln -s /path/to/finances-local/bin/download-n-import.sh /usr/local/bin/